vircadia/vircadia-native-core/BUILD.md

     // The identifying tag of the release.
     CMAKE_BACKTRACE_TOKEN

-    // The release version.
+    // The release version. (e.g. 2021.4.2-Osiris)
     RELEASE_NUMBER
-    // The build commit.
-    BUILD_NUMBER
+    // Typically, this is the build commit short hash. (e.g. f1576ab) BUILD_NUMBER

     // The type of release.